Career is a University Responsibility

 Students need to know that submitting a resume online and then waiting for a reply is not an effective job search method.
 Therefore, students need to connect with our employer partners to establish a relationship.
 There are many ways for students to get connected:

-- Career fairs (our biggest events each semester which attract over 200 employers and are for students from all majors who are seeking jobs and internships, as well as students who are exploring the world of work)
+- Career fairs: our biggest events each semester which attract hundreds of employers and are for students from all majors who are seeking jobs and internships, as well as students who are exploring the world of work

 - Smaller, more focused career events with employers or employer-hosted information sessions and tabling

 - GVSU's LinkedIn page allows students to connect with GVSU alumni working around the world in a variety of fields and industries